tpendragon/tpendragon.github.io/_posts/2015-04-22-avoiding-integration-tests.md

 ---
 layout: post
 title: Avoiding integration Tests
-tags: ruby rails rspec capybara
+tags: ruby rails rspec capybara unit-tests
 ---

 *To see the previous post in this series please check out [How I Used to